MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_MBOX/README.md

 This sample demonstrates how to use MBOX on an MT3620 real-time core.
 - There are 1 HLApp and 2 RTApp (RTAppA & RTAppB) included in this sample code.
 - Both RTAppA and RTAppB listens for incoming mailbox message from HLApp, once RTAppA or RTAppB receives mailbox message from HLApp, message content is printed to UART and then send back to HLApp.
+- The RTAppA also sends mailbox message to RTAppB, once RTAppB receives mailbox message from RTAppA, message content is printed to UART and then send back to RTAppA.
+- Once RTAppA receives mailbox message from RTAppB, message content is printed to UART.
 - ISU0 UART interface is used by RTAppA to print the output log.
 - ISU1 UART interface is used by RTAppB to print the output log.
 (Note, UART port number in main.c could be changed from **OS_HAL_UART_ISU0** to **OS_HAL_UART_PORT0** to use M4 dedicate UART port.)